openstack/cinder-specs/specs/newton/query-cinder-resources-filter-by-change-since.rst

 REST API impact
 ---------------

-List API will accept new query string parameter changes-since.
-Users can pass time to the list API url to retrieve resources operated since a specific time.
+List API will accept new query string parameters changes-since or/and changes-from-before.
+User can pass time to the list API url to retrieve resources operated since or from before a specific time.

-* GET /v3/{project_id}/volumes/{detail}?changes-since=2016-01-01T01:00:00
+* GET /v3/{project_id}/volumes/{detail}?changes-since=2016-01-01T01:00:00&changes-from-before=2016-12-01T01:00:00

 Security impact
 ---------------